-If we define the term "urban" on the basis of a certain threshold of population density,49 it emerges that the degree of urbanization has been overestimated in many countries in the region.
-This may be inferred, by comparison, from a study conducted by Von Meyer and Muheim (1997) for the Territorial Development Service of the Organization for Economic Co-operation and Development (OECD).50 They established that in the countries considered an average of 40% of the population was "predominantly urban" and 28% "predominantly rural".
+If we define the term "urban" on the basis of a certain threshold of population density, 49 it emerges that the degree of urbanization has been overestimated in many countries in the region.
+This may be inferred, by comparison, from a study conducted by Von Meyer and Muheim (1997) for the Territorial Development Service of the Organization for Economic Cooperation and Development (OECD).
+50 They established that in the countries considered an average of 40% of the population was "predominantly urban" and 28% "predominantly rural".
 Even in the United States, where less than 4% of the population is employed in agriculture, the figures were 36% and 30%, respectively.

 For Brazil, Da Veiga (2001) reclassified rural nuclei using population density criteria, taking 80 or more inhabitants per square kilometer to denote "urban", and classifying rural nuclei based on whether their population was declining, constant or increasing.
+Findings (see table 3) strongly indicate that the supposedly universal and unidirectional nature of rural-urban migration, postulated on the basis of population aggregates and arbitrary definitions of rural and urban, needs to be qualified to reflect the importance of linkages between urban nuclei and the development of the rural hinterland.